Latent Conjunctive Bayesian Network: Unify Attribute Hierarchy and Bayesian Network for Cognitive Diagnosis: Discussion

 \section{Discussion}

 We have proposed a new family of latent variable models, the latent conjunctive Bayesian networks, for modeling cognitive diagnostic assessment data in education.
 The LCBN family rigorously unifies the attribute hierarchy method in educational cognitive diagnosis and Bayesian networks in statistical machine learning.
 Compared to existing modeling approaches, our model is identifiable, parsimonious, and provides nice interpretation of conditional independence.
-We also propose a two-step method that efficiently estimates the discrete attribute hierarchy graph and the continuous model parameters.
-Our simulation studies and real data analysis demonstrate that our method has good empirical performance.
+We propose a two-step method that efficiently estimates the discrete attribute hierarchy graph and the continuous model parameters, \darkblue{and establish the consistency of this procedure.
+We have also shown that our method can be easily extended to more challenging settings with an unknown $\QQ$-matrix.} Simulation studies and real data analysis demonstrate that our method has good empirical performance.

 Our estimation procedure is scalable and can be easily applied to analyze modern large-scale assessment data, such as TIMSS and Program for International Student Assessment data.
 Most existing studies of attribute hierarchy focused on the cases when $K = 3$ or 4 due to the computational cost of estimating potentially exponentially many proportion parameters under an unstructured attribute hierarchy model \citep[e.g.,][]{templin2014hierarchical, wang2021jebs}.
 On the contrary, our LCBN only requires a linear number of $K$ parameters to specify the latent attribute distribution and is much more parsimonious.